 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as an Audio Engineer tend to value Support, Independence, and Achievement.
+Compared to most people, those working as an Audio Engineer tend to value Support, Achievement, and Independence.

 Most importantly, Audio Engineers moderately value Support.
 Occupations that satisfy this work value offer supportive management that stands behind employees.